-The electric vehicle charging industry has evolved over the last decade, with innovative companies pushing the bounds of infrastructure to create large-scale charging networks around the world.
-Partnering with an EV charging company can be a gateway to becoming a leader in a rapidly growing sector, but the market has become oversaturated with companies trying to stir up buzz.
+Wondering who makes software for EV cars?
+Today, there are plenty of innovative companies pushing the bounds of infrastructure to create large-scale charging networks around the world.
+Partnering with an electric vehicle charging company can be a gateway to becoming a leader in a rapidly growing sector, but the market has become oversaturated with companies trying to stir up buzz.
 However, if you’re in the industry — or looking to get involved — it’s good to know who the biggest players are and what they’re doing.
 We’ve narrowed down the selection to the crown joules, compiling a list of the biggest electric vehicle charging companies currently on the market.

 The biggest electric vehicle charging companies share similar values